makrai/notes/jackendoff90-sem-struct.md

 ## 5.1 Introduction to Part II

 * GO, STAY, BE, ORIENT, EXT, and CAUSE listed in (2.1)
   * account for a substantial fraction of the verbs of spatial motion and location of English and
   * can be extended to a wide range of other semantic fields
 * many conceptual domains [must] be posited as additional elaborations of CS
 * two general questions constantly arise
   * new conceptual functions
     * as simple primitives
       [or] by elaborating old primitives in terms of a feature system
     * In the areas examined [in chapter 5,] addition of primitives
-    * chapter 6 ... posit feature elaboration of existing spatial primitives
+    * chapter 6: posit feature elaboration of existing spatial primitives
-    * Chapter 7 arrives at a combination of the two solutions
+    * Chapter 7: a combination of the two solutions
   * to what extent conceptual functions receive a consistent synta[x]
     * [whether] a thematic role always corresponds to the same syntactic role
     * there is something like an unmarked realization